How to select asset finance for your business

 If you want to own the latest equipment and vehicles but preserve your available cash, then a Hire Purchase (HP) agreement might suit you.
 With a HP agreement, your bank buys the equipment you need and hires it to your business for an agreed period.

 Like an equipment loan, a HP agreement doesn’t tie up available cash and generally doesn’t require additional security.
-In addition, a HP has similar tax deductions available as an equipment loan, depending or your business’ tax status.
+Similar to the treatment under the equipment loan, depreciation of the asset and the interest potion of any lease repayment may be tax deductible.

 Leasing also allows you to get the latest equipment and vehicles with no capital outlay.
 Your bank owns the asset and leases it to you for an agreed period.
 The rentals are structured with a residual value – giving you options at the end of the lease period.
-You may choose to pay the residual amount and take ownership of the asset, or enter into a new lease for the residual.
+You can make an offer to purchase and if your financier accepts the offer, take ownership of the asset.
+Alternatively you can enter into a new lease for the residual.
 The lease payments may be claimed as a tax deduction, to the extent the asset is used in the business.

 The advantage of having a residual value is that your monthly payments will be lower, placing less strain on your cash flow.
-However, if you want to eventually own the asset, you’ll need to either refinance the remaining residual for a further term or keep cash available to pay out the balance plus GST.
+However, if you want to eventually own the asset, you can make an offer to purchase (plus GST).

 If you’re looking for vehicle finance as part of a salary package for employees, a Novated Lease can be structured to help staff maximise their salary package while reducing costs for your business.
 A Novated Lease is essentially a three-way arrangement between the financier, your business and the employee.
 The financier owns the asset and leases it to the employee.
 Your business pays the lease on the vehicle out of the employee’s pre-tax income, and the vehicle remains the responsibility of the employee if they leave your business.
 This also allows employees to choose the vehicle they want and shop around to find the best deal, reducing business administration costs associated with buying, maintaining and selling company cars.
 As an added benefit individuals may avoid some GST.
-The bank pays and claims the upfront GST, and the employer generally pays and claims the GST on payments.
+The bank pays and may be entitled to claim the upfront GST, and the employer generally pays and may be entitled to claim the GST on payments.
 Fringe benefits tax implications for a Novated Lease should be discussed with your accountant.

 Office and technology equipment can date very quickly.
 Leasing this sort of equipment can help you keep costs down while enabling your business to stay up-to-date.
 You also get a choice of rental payment options and either return the equipment at lease end or offer to purchase it.
 Rentals are usually tax deductible to the extent the equipment is used in your business.